- With over 7,100 islands, the Philippines is considered the world’s marine biodiversity epicenter.

 - Learn what fish to expect to catch when you go saltwater fishing in the Philippines.

-- Learn when and where to go, and have a family fishing vacation.
+- Learn when and where to go and have a family fishing vacation.

-Communication is not a problem as most citizens can speak English.
+Furthermore, communication is not a problem as most citizens can speak English.

 Now, lend me 10 minutes of your time, and I will take you on a wonderful Philippine fishing trip through the knowledge and information of this article.